AcademySoftwareFoundation/aswf-docker/ci-openexr/README.md

 ## OpenEXR CI Docker Image

-Contains: Python, Boost and other OpenEXR upstream dependencies
+Contains: Python and other OpenEXR upstream dependencies
 Warning: this image does *not* contain OpenEXR itself as it is used to *build* OpenEXR!

 [Docker Image Source](https://github.com/AcademySoftwareFoundation/aswf-docker/blob/main/ci-openexr/Dockerfile)